Shanewaz-Aurnob/Web-Engg/README.md

-# Smart Attendance System for CSE CU (University of Chittagong)
+# Smart Attendance System for CU (University of Chittagong)

 ## Introduction
 This project is a smart attendance system developed for the Department of Computer Science and Engineering (CSE) at the University of Chittagong.
 It was part of a large-scale project involving multiple teams, and our focus was specifically on creating the attendance system.